Trumpeter, bandleader, singer and composer Louis Prima, known

 Beast (along with Gary Trousdale).
 He also co-directed Cranium Command, a short film for the Wonders of Life

 pavilion at Epcot.
-Wise's early Disney credits include The Great Mouse Detective (animator), Oliver & Company
+His early Disney credits include The Great Mouse Detective (animator), Oliver & Company

 "I wasn't making it with the violin because I was playing all of the 'long hair' stuff." -Louis Prima